Russian Military Successfully Tests Rapira-2 MLRS at Kapustin Yar Training Ground

-Russian Armed Forces servicemen have successfully tested the advanced Rapira-2 multi-purpose multiple launch rocket system (MLRS) during demonstration firing at the Kapustin Yar training ground.
+Russian Armed Forces servicemen successfully tested the advanced Rapira-2 multi-purpose multiple launch rocket system (MLRS) during demonstration firing at the Kapustin Yar training ground.
 This was reported by Defence blog.

-Rapira-2 on the AMN-590951 Spartak MRAP chassis
+Rapira-2 on the chassis of AMN-590951 Spartak MRAP

-Rapira-2 on the AMN-590951 Spartak MRAP chassis
+Rapira-2 on the chassis of AMN-590951 Spartak MRAP

-Rapira-2 is equipped with a sophisticated radar and electro-optical system, which allows it to monitor the surrounding environment, detect and engage both aerial and ground targets.
+Rapira-2 is equipped with a sophisticated radar and electro-optical system, which allows it to monitor the surrounding environment, detect and engage both air and ground targets.
 The system includes electronic warfare capabilities to jam drone communications.

 Defence blog